 - MongoDB, the NoSQL document-oriented database.

-- FIWARE Comet, a Short-Term Historic database built on top of MongoDB.
+- STH Comet, a Short-Term Historic database built on top of MongoDB.

 - Kafka, the publish-subscribe messaging broker.